 Beginning Jan.
 1, 2022, payment for outpatient therapy services furnished by physical therapist assistants will be reimbursed at 85% of the Medicare Physician Fee Schedule.
-This cut, harmful by itself, is happening in addition to other proposed cuts to the fee schedule.
+This cut, harmful by itself, is happening in addition to other cuts to the fee schedule.
 Patients are at risk of losing access to therapy services, just as we fight our way back from a pandemic that has increased patient need for those services and challenged the financial stability of providers.

 Why It Matters

 PTAs play a crucial role in the PT-PTA team and help bridge the gap in access to care.
 The 2022 PTA payment differential ignores that reality.
 Instead, the differential makes it harder for this access to be provided and threatens physical therapy businesses, particularly in rural and underserved areas.
-Absent action by the Centers for Medicare & Medicaid Services or Congress, the PTA payment differential will increase the economic instability of providers who serve Medicare beneficiaries.
+Absent action by Congress, the PTA payment differential will increase the economic instability of providers who serve Medicare beneficiaries.

 Stay Up to Date

 APTA members can join the APTA Advocacy Network for free to receive action alerts on federal legislative issues and more.

 Check out more info on the PTA Differential issue on the Fee Schedule page.